italou/hupowerpack/README.md

 ```

 ## Content
-The PowerPacks for HU 2008 and above contain the same content (detailed below), while HU 3 and HU 2 will have less due to game limitations.
+The PowerPacks for Hunting Unlimited 4, and above, contain the same content (detailed below), while HU 3 and HU 2 will have less due to game limitations.
 ```
 Weapons
 ----------------------------------------------------------------------------